Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 ### Leave a bubble

-You can only leave a owned bubble if you have invited someone with a role of **moderator**.
-If it is the case, you can leave a owned bubble by calling the following API:
+Depending your role in the bubble, you can or not leave it:
+ - If you are a **moderator** or the **owner** of this bubble, you can leave it only if there is an other **active** moderator (that can be the owner or not).
+ - If you are a **participant**, you can leave it when you want.

+For both cases, you have to call the following API

 ```js
 ...